Numbered musical notation: Accidentals and key signature

 The notation uses a movable Do (1) system.
 The key signature defines the pitch of "1".
 So 1=C means "C major".
 Minor keys are based on the natural minor or the Aeolian mode, and the key signature defines the pitch of "6" of the minor key's relative major.
 6=A can be used to refer to A minor, the tonic of which is written as 6.
 Naturally, the Dorian mode of D can in principle be marked as 2=D and based on 2.
 In common practice, however, either are normally denoted as 1=C.

 The same accidentals in the standard notation are used, and as in common practice, an accidental is placed before the notes "1 2 3 4 5 6 7" to raise or lower the pitch and placed after the note names "C D E F G A B", which are used for key signature and chord markings in the numbered system.
 But these accidentals are relative to the diatonic scale (1 2 3...) rather than the note names (C D E...).
 For example, even though the leading note for the harmonic C minor scale is B natural, it is written as "♯5".

+In the Indonesian version of numbered musical notation known as "not angka", accidentals are notated using right slanted line (like /) to raise the tone a half step and left slanted line (like \) to lower the tone a half step, for example: 1/ read as C♯, 2/ read as D♯, 4/ read as F♯, 5/ read as G♯, 6/ read as A♯, 2\ read as D♭, 3\ read as E♭, 5\ read as G♭, 6\ read as A♭ and 7\ read as B♭.
+In printed not angka, these lines are overprinted on the figures.

 Key signature changes are marked above the line of music.
 They may be accompanied by symbols that represent the note's degrees at previous and present key signatures.